AlessandroRossi87/project-4-blog/README.md

 ## Deployment

+The website uses [ElephantSQL](https://www.elephantsql.com/) for its database.

+- I signed up with my GitHub account
+- I created a new instance
+- The free plan was selected
+- I selected Europe as region
+- Once created I was able to access the url and password for the database

+The website uses [Cloudinary](https://cloudinary.com/) for storing media files

+- I created an account in Cloudinary
+- I signed in
+- I copied the API environment variable

-The website was deployed to Heroku by following these steps:
+The website was deployed to [Heroku](https://heroku.com/) by following these steps:

 - I created an account in Heroku
 - Once logged in, I created a new app